Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 `npm run test-cafe && npm run test-karma` will run js test and will generate a testcafe.xunit.xml and karma_report.xml files in the following folder `/var/report/`.

+If you wonder how to tests your VueJS components, you can hae a look at [this website which describe a lot of tests](https://blog.octo.com/vue-js-en-tdd/).
+Sadly it's in french !

+## Security

+On PHP i use those 2 packages to prevent the use of deprecated packages or with vulnerabilities:
+ * security-checker: when you run `php bin/console security:check` it will checks your dependancies vs known vulnerabilites.
+You should use it on existing project.
+ * roave/security-advisories: it will prevent the composer require and update command on package with known vulnerabilities.
+But it won't prevent the composer install with an existing composer.lock so you are safe to deliver existing project.

+On JS i use snyk services.

+@TODO finish on PHP and JS checks + tools to audit the code + software that analyse sql/xss/file injection, csrf, ...

 ## API

 Take care at the custom listeners that you could write based on [Api-Platform documentation](https://api-platform.com/docs/core/events/).
 They are used by all controllers, not only those from ApiPlatform.